wngaw/wngaw.github.io/_posts/2020-07-08-transfer-learning-for-image-classification.md

 *Fig. 2.
 CNN Model Result*
 <br />

-Using a simple CNN model, we are able to achieve a validation accuracy of > 0.7 after 10 epochs.
+Using a simple CNN model, we are able to achieve a validation accuracy of 0.7 after 10 epochs.
 Can we do better using transfer learning?

-### Implementing Transfer Learning for Categorical Image Classfication using Inception v3
+### Transfer Learning using Inception v3

 Inception is a convolutional neural network architecture introduced by Google which achieved top results in ImageNet Large Scale Visual Recognition Challenge 2014.